 Those lessons are now these Ten Keys to Leading Through Crisis.
 We’ve taught these Ten Keys to every member of our leadership team and to leaders from hundreds of other companies and nonprofits through Pinnacle Leadership & Team Development at Alnoba in Kensington, NH, where daring leaders change the world.
 Set on 600 acres of woods, fields, and ponds, Alnoba provides a unique place to develop leaders and build stronger teams.
 Today, we are the leader in New England serving nonprofit organizations.
 Since 1993 have helped leaders from 70 countries and more than 100 teams.

 These Ten Keys have helped organizations from across the globe tackle tough change, build stronger teams and lead through the worst the world can throw at us.

 Maybe your organization isn’t vulnerable to tornadoes and earthquakes and global pandemics the way that ours is, but we guarantee that at some point, you’re going to face some turbulence.
 The winners will be those who follow these Ten Keys and who recognize a crisis as gift and their “moment of truth” and embrace the lessons it has to teach you.

 Live as if you were to die tomorrow.
 Learn as if you were to live forever.

 Kensington, NH 03833

-For more information or to see Alnoba, contact Wendy Manning, Director of Sales at:
+For more information or to see Alnoba, contact Wendy Manning, Vice President of Sales & Marketing, at: